web-programming-2016s/group-work/README.md

         * Users can edit their sent Debattle Request, or delete them
         * Users can respond to their received Debattle Request or delete them

-    * **summary:** Learnt how to deal with DB, and present the data on a website.
+    * **summary:** In the process of developing such app and based on past debate experience, and observing how online heated debates evolve, it is clear that these discussions/debates are less structured and need to be more organised.
+From this course, and while working on the idea of this app, I've learnt how to deal with DB, and present the data on a website.
 All the work that has been done was related to PHP and MySQL.
 I believe in order to reach a better functionality of the website, and add more options (Threads, Time-Control, Rich Media, Sharing, Embedding, Voice...etc functionalities), one needs to get more knowledge of jQuery, CSS, much more indepth web programming....etc.
+The Talkshow app is what Debattle aspires to be like.

 2. **Web application/service requirements:**